InvincibleMiller/Label-Guard-2.0/README.md

 ## Development

-This app is developed with the Agile project methodology, using Trello kanbans for project organization.
+This app is developed with the Agile project methodology, using Trello for project organization.